primaza/primaza/docs/book/src/tutorials/tenant/single-namespace.md

 # Single-Namespace

-In this tutorial we create the following Single-Namespace Primaza setup using [primazactl](https://github.com/primaza/primazactl)
+In this tutorial you will create the following Single-Namespace Primaza setup using [primazactl](https://github.com/primaza/primazactl)

 ![image](../../imgs/tenant-single-namespace-view.png)